What happens after an application is lodged?

 - the name or address of a party or witness, or other information that we hold, be kept confidential

-- a written decision is not made public.
+- information in the reasons for a decision is not made public.

-You or another party can ask for a confidentiality order at any stage of the review by telling us in writing what it is that you want to be kept confidential and why.
+You, another party or the Commissioner can ask for a confidentiality order at any stage of the review by telling us in writing what it is that you want to be kept confidential and why.

 We will only make a confidentiality order if we are satisfied there is a good reason for doing so.

-We might decide to hold a directions hearing by telephone or in person at the AAT’s offices to talk about any issue in the review.
-This could happen if you, the agency or Minister, or another party ask for it, or if we decide it is necessary.
+We may decide to hold a directions hearing by telephone, videoconference or in person at the AAT's offices to discuss with the parties any issue in the review.
+This could happen if you, the Commissioner or another party ask for it, or if we decide it is necessary.

 If the review is not resolved at an earlier stage, we will usually hold a hearing.

-The hearing is an opportunity for you to present information and talk about why you agree or disagree with the FOI decision under review.
+The hearing is an opportunity for you to present your case before a Tribunal member who will make a decision about the review.